viamrobotics/docs/docs/tutorials/projects/bedtime-songs-bot.md

 ## Requirements

-To make your own singing robot, you need only the following hardware:
+To make your own singing robot, you need the following hardware:

-- A computer with a webcam, speakers, and a [Viam SDK](/program/) installed
+- A computer with a webcam, speakers, and the [Go Client SDK](https://pkg.go.dev/go.viam.com/rdk) installed.

   Tess used a Macbook.

-  You can use any PC or [single-board computer](/components/board/) with a Viam-compatible operating system that meets the above requirements, but you must modify the [code to program the robot](#program-your-robot-with-viams-sdks) to play songs if not using macOs.
+  You can use any PC with a Viam-compatible operating system that meets the above requirements.
+  If you choose to use a [single-board computer](/components/board/), you may need to adjust the [code to program the robot to play songs](#program-your-bedtime-songs-bot) to work with the software or components you configure.

-First, you will [configure the camera on your laptop to capture data](#configure-your-webcam-to-capture-data) with the Data Management service and use it to capture images.
+First,[configure the camera on your laptop to capture data](#configure-your-webcam-to-capture-data) with the Data Management service and use it to capture images.

-After that, you will filter your image data with [tags](#tag-data) and use it to train a [machine learning model](/services/ml/) on [the Viam app](https://app.viam.com).
+After that, filter your image data with [tags](#tag-data) and use it to train a [machine learning model](/services/ml/) on [the Viam app](https://app.viam.com).

-Then, you will [configure your webcam to act as a shape classifier](#configure-your-webcam-to-act-as-a-shape-classifier) with Viam's [ML Model](/services/ml/) and [Vision](/services/vision/) Services, [record bedtime songs](#record-bedtime-songs), and [program the robot](#program-your-bedtime-songs-bot) to play a song when it recognizes a shape.
+Finally, [configure your webcam to act as a shape classifier](#configure-your-webcam-to-act-as-a-shape-classifier) with Viam's [ML Model](/services/ml/) and [Vision](/services/vision/) Services, [record bedtime songs](#record-bedtime-songs), and [program the robot](#program-your-bedtime-songs-bot) to play a song when it recognizes a shape.

 ## Train your ML Model with pictures of toys